yul154/Summary-and-Interviews/Spring.md

 ## What is IOC containter
 * The container will create the objects, wire them together, configure them, and manage their complete life cycle
 * The Spring container uses DI to manage the components that make up an application.
+1. Find Beans
+2. Identify their dependencies and wire the dependencies
+3. Manage Lifecycle of the Bean (creation, processing, and destruction)

+## What is Application Context?
+* It is an advanced version of IOC Container.
+* It provides all the functionalities of Bean Factory and also provides things like AOP, Internationalization capabilities, web application context (request, session, etc).

+## Explain the process of creating an ApplicationContext in Spring.

+* The ApplicationContext can be defined in two ways 1.using XML:the ApplicationContext is created using new ClassPathXmlApplicationContext.The ClassPathXmlApplicationContext looks for the XML files,
+2. using @Configuration:use AnnotationConfigApplicationContext.

 ## What Is Dependency Injection?